graphql-dotnet/server/README.md

 ### Mutations within GET requests

 For security reasons and pursuant to current recommendations, mutation GraphQL requests are rejected over HTTP GET connections.
-Derive from `GraphQLHttpMiddleware` and override `ExecuteRequestAsync` to prevent injection of the validation rules that enforce this behavior.
+Derive from `GraphQLHttpMiddleware<T>` and override `ExecuteRequestAsync` to prevent injection of the validation rules that enforce this behavior.

 As would be expected, subscription requests are only allowed over WebSocket channels.